twilightscapes/memegenes-old/src/content/posts/lauren-theater.md

 "She insisted that I just shut up, and she told me that she was re-enacting her favorite song" said the fellow theater patron.

-For reference here are the lyrics that she was suggestively singing while he openly groped the congresswoman's breats:
+For reference here are the lyrics that she was suggestively singing while he openly groped the congresswoman's breasts:

 <blockquote>Is she perverted like me?<br />
 <span style="font-weight:bold; text-decoration:underline;">Would she go down on you in a theatre?</span><br />